El Toqui mine

-El Toqui mine is a zinc-gold mine in Chile.
+El Toqui mine is a polymetallic zinc-gold mine in Chile.
 Besides silver and lead are also mined in El Toqui.
-The mine is owned by Breakwater Resources through its wholly owned subsidiary company Sociedad Contractual Minera el Toqui.
-The mine was purchased from Barrick Gold Corporation in 1997.
+The mine is owned by Laguna Gold through its wholly owned subsidiary company Sociedad Contractual Minera el Toqui.
+Laguna Gold purchased the mine from Nyrstar in 2016.
+Nyrstar had owned the mine since its 2011 purchase of Breakwater Resources which had in turn purchased it from Barrick Gold Corporation in 1997.

 The mine is powered by a 4 Mw diesel power plant and a 2 Mw hydroelectric power plant.

+As of 2025 the mine was exporting zinc concentrate to Lianyungang in China through the port of Chacabuco in Aysén Fjord.